CALIFORNIA VOTERS APPROVE PROPOSITION 57

 SB 1157 (Mitchell) Strengthening Family Connections: In-person Visitation

-This seeks to clarify that the minimum visitation standards, as specified by the Board of State and Community Corrections, ensure that in-person visitation cannot be replaced with video visits and that future construction does not eliminate space for in-person visitation.
+Clarifies that the minimum visitation standards, as specified by the Board of State and Community Corrections, ensure that in-person visitation cannot be replaced with video visits and that future construction does not eliminate space for in-person visitation.
 It will preserve meaningful visitation rights for adults and youth in local correctional facilities, as well as ensure that those in private prisons are afforded the same rights as those in county-run facilities.

 STATUS: Vetoed by Governor